agb94/aionlab/professor.md

 - IEEE Journal of Solid-State Circuits (JSSC)
 - IEEE Transactions on Circuits and Systems I, II (TCAS-I, II)
 - IEEE Transactions on Biomedical Circuits and Systems (TBioCAS)
-- IEEE Access and etc.
+- IEEE Sensors, IEEE Open Journal of Circuits and Systems (OJCAS), and etc.

 ---